3DFin/grid-graph/README.md

 The C++ classes are documented within the corresponding headers in `include/`.
 ### Python extension module
 Requires `numpy` package.
-See the script `setup.py` for compiling the module with `distutils`; on UNIX systems, it can be directly interpreted as `python setup.py build_ext`.
+Requires `numpy` package.
-Compatible with Python 2 and Python 3.
+See the script `setup.py` for compiling modules with `setuptools`; it can be run simply by using `pip` e.g. `python -m pip install .`. pre compiled binaries for Windows and Linux will soon be available on `PyPI

 Once compiled, see the documentation with the `help()` python utility.